vishnuvrj7/CryptojackSentinal/README.md

 This means no alerts or metrics have been logged yet.
 The system needs to experience sustained high CPU usage (above 90% for 10 seconds) to trigger an alert.
 The "Monitoring session started." message should appear in the log upon client connection.

 ## License
 This project is open-source.
-You can find more details in the LICENSE file (if included).
+You can find more details in the LICENSE file.